FLATTERED – CODE OF CONDUCT

-Flattered AB was founded in 2013, and designs products with a vision to create classics.
-The products are of the highest quality in terms of craftsmanship, materials and comfort.
+Flattered was founded in 2013 and designs products with a vision of creating classics.
+The products are of the highest quality regarding craftsmanship, materials, and comfort.

-It is of highest priority that Flattered both act and manufacture products in a sustainable way.
-Our definition of being sustainable is to act in accordance with UN Global Compact’s ten principles covering the following four main areas; human rights, labour conditions, the environment, and anti-corruption.
+It is of the highest priority that Flattered both acts and responsibly manufactures products.
+Our definition of being responsible is acting according to the UN Global Compact's ten principles covering the following four main areas: human rights, labour conditions, the environment, and anti-corruption.

 2. TO WHOM DOES THE CODE APPLY?

-With the purpose of conducting our business in a sustainable way, this code firstly applies to Flattered and all our staff and sets out the requirements we have, and the basic principles that guide us in our daily business (section 4).
+To conduct our business responsibly, this code first applies to Flattered and all our co-workers and sets out our requirements and the basic principles that guide our daily business (section 4).

-Secondly, this code also applies to our suppliers (section 5).
-Flattered believes that an integrated code, covering both our requirements on our own business and our expectations on our suppliers, is the best way to work with sustainability in an integrated way.
+Secondly, this code applies to all our partners who have a business relationship with Flattered by supplying goods and/or services, acting on Flattered's behalf, or collaborating with Flattered.
+Such as suppliers, agents, and distributors (section 5).
+Flattered believes that an integrated code, covering both our requirements on all business carried out within Flattered and our expectations on all business carried out on behalf of Flattered by our business partners, is the best way to work with responsibility in an integrated way.

 3. WHAT DOES THE CODE CONTAIN?

-Flattered works to foster compliance with international guidelines regarding human rights, labour conditions, the environmental and anti-corruption.
-The code is inspired by relevant international frameworks such as UN Global Compact and its underlying conventions, and the OECD Guidelines for Multinational Enterprises.
-In relation to the respect of human rights, the principles laid down in the UN Guiding Principles on Business and Human Rights have been taken into account.
+Flattered works to foster compliance with international guidelines regarding human rights, labour conditions, the environment, bribery and anti-corruption.
+The code is inspired by relevant international frameworks such as the UN Global Compact, its underlying conventions, and the OECD Guidelines for Multinational Enterprises.
+Regarding respect for human rights, the principles laid down in the UN Guiding Principles on Business and Human Rights have been considered.

 4. "THE FLATTERED WAY"

-This section of the code clarifies how Flattered and all our staff should work and act to ensure that we conduct our business in a sustainable and responsible way.
+This section of the code clarifies how Flattered and all our co-workers should work and act to ensure that we conduct our business sustainably and responsibly.

 4.1 A RESPONSIBLE MEMBER OF THE SOCIETY

-Shared understanding of international rules; Flattered supports and respects the protection of internationally proclaimed human rights and labour conditions and is doing its utmost to make sure that Flattered is not complicit in human rights abuses or abuses of labour conditions.
+A shared understanding of international rules: Flattered supports and respects the protection of internationally proclaimed human rights and labour conditions and is doing its utmost to ensure that Flattered is not complicit in human rights abuses or abuses of labour conditions.

-Equal opportunities for all staff; staff with the same qualifications, experience and performance receive equal pay for equal work with respect to their relevant peers.
-Flattered recognizes the benefits of diversity in recruiting and in dealings with all staff.
+Equal opportunities for all co-workers; co-workers with the same qualifications, experience and performance receive equal pay for equal work concerning their relevant peers.
+Flattered recognises diversity's benefits in recruiting and dealings with all co-workers.

-Safe and healthy working environment; Flattered provides a working environment where all staff are comfortable voicing their concerns and reporting any unethical behaviour.
+Safe and healthy working environment: Flattered provides a workplace where all co-workers are comfortable voicing their concerns and reporting unethical behaviour.

-Internships for long-term learning; Flattered is always on the lookout for extraordinary people who are passionate about retail and fashion.
-Therefore, we have an internship program that offers a glimpse into the industry in a fun, informal work environment.
+Internships for long-term learning: Flattered always seeks extraordinary people who are passionate about retail and fashion.
+Therefore, our internship program offers a glimpse into the industry in a fun, informal work environment.

-Fair competition; Flattered and our staff compete strongly but fairly for business opportunities.
-Our staff do not engage in discussions with competitors regarding market allocation, information exchange, production and sales quotas, or bid rigging.
+Fair competition: Flattered and our co-workers compete vigorously but fairly for business opportunities.
+Our co-workers do not discuss market allocation, information exchange, production and sales quotas, or bid rigging with competitors.

-Zero toleration of corruption and bribery; Flattered does not tolerate any form of extortion and bribery, including improper offers for payments to or from members of the staff, or organizations.
-Flattered’s staff do not directly or indirectly offer, promise, grant, or authorize the giving of money or anything of value to someone in order to unduly influence the recipient in the performance of professional duties or in order to obtain an improper business advantage.
+Zero tolerance of corruption and bribery: Flattered does not tolerate any form of corruption, extortion, or bribery, including kickbacks and improper offers for payments to or from our co-workers or organisations.
+Flattered's co-workers do not directly or indirectly offer, promise, grant, or authorise giving money or anything of value to someone to unduly influence the recipient in performing professional duties or to obtain any other unlawful or unethical benefit.

 4.2 ENVIRONMENTAL APPROACH

-High quality long-life products; Flattered aims to reduce the negative environmental impact of its products throughout their life cycles.
-Flattered’s business model is based on the idea of a timeless design and the use of high quality materials that promotes a sustainable consumption.
+High-quality, long-life products: Flattered aims to reduce the negative environmental impact of its products throughout their life cycles.
+Flattered's business model is based on a timeless design and high-quality materials that promote responsible consumption.

-The use of chemicals; Flattered promotes the substitution principle and aims at minimizing the use of chemicals in its products.
+The use of chemicals: Flattered promotes the substitution principle and aims to minimise the use of chemicals in its products.

-Transportation of goods; Flattered’s purchases are closely planned to enable transportation that is as environmentally friendly as possible.
-Flattered reduces the number of transports from suppliers by supplementing goods in a conscious way.
-Flattered only work with ISO certified transporters.
+Transportation of goods: Flattered's purchases are closely planned to enable transportation that is as environmentally friendly as possible.
+Flattered reduces the number of transports from and to our business partners by consciously supplementing goods.
+Flattered only works with ISO-certified transporters.

-Business travels; Flattered evaluates environmental impact, time and costs when planning, booking and carrying out business travels.
-Flattered encourages all staff to choose type of travel with the most limited environmental footprint.
+Business travels: Flattered evaluates environmental impact, time and costs when planning, booking and carrying out business travels.
+Flattered encourages all co-workers to choose the type of travel with the most limited environmental footprint.

-Energy efficiency; Flattered strives to reduce its energy consumption at its office and utilizes renewable energy sources when possible.
+Energy efficiency: Flattered strives to reduce its energy consumption at its office and utilises renewable energy sources when possible.

-Waste management; Flattered maintains a high proportion of sorted municipal waste and strives to reduce the total amount of waste.
-Hazardous waste is managed so that the risk of negative environmental impact is minimized.
-Product samples and defect products are sold at the second hand market in order to prolong the life-time of the product.
-We are also investigating how we could help customers recycle worn out products in the future.
+Waste management: Flattered maintains a high proportion of sorted municipal waste and strives to reduce the total amount.
+Hazardous waste is managed to minimise the risk of adverse environmental impact.
+Product samples and defective products are sold at second-hand markets to prolong the products' lifetime, and we encourage and help customers to do the same and recycle worn-out products.

 4.3 IMPLEMENTATION AND COMPLIANCE

-The code is intended to guide Flattered and all our staff on how to act with integrity and good judgment at all times.
-The implementation and observance of the code is the responsibility of the CEO.
-Flattered monitors compliance through periodic reporting to the board.
-The subject is a recurring topic on the agenda at board meetings.
-Flattered encourages all staff to raise any integrity concerns that may arise.
-If violations of the code are detected, this shall immediately be communicated to the CEO who have the responsibility to inform the board.
+The code is intended to guide Flattered and all our co-workers on always acting with integrity and good judgment.
+The CEO is responsible for implementing and adhering to the code.
+Compliance is monitored by Flattered through regular reports to the board.
+This matter is consistently included as an agenda item in board meetings.
+Flattered encourages all co-workers to raise any integrity concerns that may arise.
+If code violations are detected, this shall immediately be communicated to the CEO, who is responsible for informing the board.
 All concerns will be investigated.
 No reprisal of any kind is tolerated against justified complainants.
-Any staff violating the code may be subject to disciplinary action.
+Any co-worker violating the code may be subject to disciplinary action.

-This section of the code clarifies the expectations Flattered has on its suppliers.
-Flattered aims to produce its products as responsibly and sustainably as possible and facilitates a continuous dialogue with its suppliers on this issue.
-Flattered visits its suppliers on a regular basis to build a long-term business relationship
+This section of the code clarifies Flattered's expectations of its business partners.
+Flattered aims to produce its products responsibly and facilitates a continuous dialogue with its business partners, particularly suppliers, on this issue.
+Flattered visits its business partners regularly to build a long-term business relationship.

-Flattered expects its suppliers to conduct their business in a good, sustainable and reliable way and to comply with all applicable rules and regulations.
-Flattered also expects its suppliers to act in accordance with the following principles:
+Flattered expects its business partners to conduct their business in a good, responsible and reliable way and to comply with all applicable laws, rules and regulations.
+Flattered also expects its business partners to act by the following principles:

 • respect and support international human rights and labour conditions and make sure that it is not complicit in human rights abuses,